ryderbelserion/Shopkeepers/Update-Checklist.md

 * If there have been message changes, update the language files repository:
 	* Add a new branch for the new version.
 	* Update the contents of the default language files, and delete all other language files that are now outdated.
+	* Update the changelog of the language files repository.
 	* Change the default branch of the repository online.

 ## Upload: